meubleancien/meubleancien.github.io/coffee_journey.md

 >Another impact:better work quality (starting the day with a coffee is better then with a whisky)

->Paris also, at st germain
+>Paris also, at St Germain

 >To the US, Boston Tea Party fostered coffee consumption (so far tea was preferred)

 >Missionaries and travelers, traders and colonists continued to carry coffee seeds to new lands

->By the end of the 18th century, coffee had become one of the world's most consumed beverage.
+>By the end of the 18th century, coffee had become one of the world's most consumed beverage

-  > test test test.